ifmeo-hamburg/messfern/messfern_cb/exercise/exercise-python.md

     View Jupyter <a href='command:jupyter.viewOutput'>log</a> for further details. when clicking `Run all`, try again but running one cell at a time.
 ```

-### Option 2: Work on the assignment on your own computer.

-Getting started with this option.

-Copy the code to your local computer.
-There should be a 'download' or a 'clone' option.
-Save it to the directory you'd like to work in.

-- Activate your conda environment (exact steps depend on how you'll use python: e.g., pycharm, spyder, anaconda)
-- Start an editor and open the example notebook within `src/`
-- Select the kernal with your packages/environment installed
-- Try running the code (normally a "run" button at the top, or to the left of each cell)

 ## Step 3: Start editing the code